Favorite Homeschool Resources - Curriculum & Supplies We Recommend

 • Learning Language Arts Through Literature (LLATL) – I’m a believer in this slow and steady literature-based language arts program.
 Lessons include grammar, copywork, spelling, literature, research, and more.
 It’s a solid curriculum and it’s available for kindergarten through 12th grades.

-• Sheldon’s New Primary Language Lessons – There was a time earlier in our homeschool journey when my big kid dreaded language arts.
+• Sheldon’s New Primary Language Lessons – There was a time earlier in our homeschool journey when my oldest kid dreaded language arts.
 We decided to give Sheldon’s New Primary Language Lessons a try after being curious about the gentle approach it promises.
-It turns out this curriculum was exactly what we needed when we needed it.
-Too bad there’s only one volume!
+This single-volume curriculum was exactly what we needed when we needed it.
+It gave us some valuable time to regroup on language arts while showing us what to look for moving forward.

 • Handwriting Without Tears – After a rocky start in learning cursive, my oldest transitioned to Handwriting Without Tears and it was a great move for him.
 Learning this simplified, less ornate letter style was a much better fit for him.

-When it comes to foreign language, our best experience thus far has been with Foreign Languages for Kids by Kids.
-See my full review for more about how we’ve used it in our homeschool.
+• When it comes to foreign languages, our best experience thus far has been with Mr. D Math’s ASL course.
+See my review for more about my oldest kiddo’s experience with ASL 1.

 Science Resources